 The PE curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.

 We want to equip them with not only the minimum statutory requirements of the physical education National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
 For example, in the spring term, Year 6 children visited the Merseyside Rowing Club as part of our quest to subject our pupils to as many different sporting disciplines as possible.
 Children were shown around the club, received an expert talk and met the Liverpool John Moore’s University ladies rowing first team, giving them a gentle push off into the dock.
-To further demonstrate our commitment to providing broader experiences of a range of sports and activities we offered an extra-curricular Judo club in the autumn term – something we have never offered in our school before.
-The club was oversubscribed and the children were fascinated by the specialist assembly we provided to introduce them to the discipline.
+To further demonstrate our commitment to providing broader experiences of a range of sports and activities we offered extra-curricular judo and fencing clubs – something we have never offered in our school before.
+The clubs were oversubscribed and the children were fascinated by the specialist assemblies we provided to introduce them to the disciplines.

 We want our children to use the vibrancy of our great city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.
 This often feeds into the PE curriculum.
 For example, earlier this year we explored ‘Show Racism the Red Card’ as part of a whole-school themed week.
 Some of our lucky pupils attended an event at Anfield which was hosted by Liverpool F.C.
 The children discussed issues in modern society and the staff commented how mature and thoughtful their contributions were.
 The children listened to emotive recounts from professional footballers about their experiences of racism.